/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 1.8.
 Internship ongoing assessment and final evaluation

-ABROADER will take care of and follow the intern’s feedback as well as keep track of the Host Organization for the assessment during the internship and end-of-internship.
+ABROADER will take care of and follow the intern’s feedback as well as keep track of the Host Organization for the assessment during the internship until the end of the internship.

 1.9.
 Departure from Vietnam